-The egg hunt was the subject of the Guinness Book of World Records in 1985, with the town of Homer in the US state of Georgia being listed as having discovered 80,000 eggs in a small town of just 950 people.
+The egg hunt was the subject of the Guinness Book of World Records in 1985, with the town of Homer in the US state of Georgia listed as having discovered 80,000 eggs in a small village of just 950 people.

-Rabbits are not mentioned in the Bible in connection with Easter and many cultures that celebrate the Easter season do not give them special importance at this time, but the small mammals have become a symbol in countries like the US, reports NBC News.
+Rabbits are not mentioned in the Bible in connection with Easter, and many cultures that celebrate the Easter season do not give them particular importance at this time.
+Still, the small mammals have become a symbol in countries like the US, reports NBC News.

 The Reverend Mary Jane Pierce Norton even said that there was something special about the egg hunt because it brought to mind the women who went to the tomb of Jesus and discovered he was no longer there.
 Traditionally, the game is associated with Easter eggs, but it has also been popular during other celebrations related to the rebirth of nature in spring.

 – Decorate the eggs with letters, and after all the eggs have been found, play a game based on words;